-Consistent with our observations in 2012, we believe that the total premium written for Side Atype coverages continues to be in the range of \$700 million to perhaps as much as \$1 billion for business written in the U.S., with an estimated additional 50 percent written outside the U.S. We expect that the actual premium is at the higher end of this range, after adjusting for additional insureds but lower rates.
+As for volume of business written, consistent with our observations in 2014, we believe that the total premium written for Side A-type coverages continues to be in the range of \$700 million to perhaps as much as \$1 billion for business written in the United States, with an estimated additional 50 percent written outside the United States.
+We expect that the actual premium is at the higher end of this range, after adjusting for additional insureds but lower rates.
 Unfortunately, this is still a difficult line of coverage on which to get premium information.